circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 Finally, add several `steps` within the `build` job.

-Start with `checkout` so we can operate on the codebase.
+Start with `checkout` so CircleCI can operate on the codebase.

 ```YAML
 steps: